About

 Where can you find out more about OPHI’s work?

-Publications.
-OPHI publishes a Working Paper series and an informal Research in Progress series, a newsletter, and manuals and questionnaires (resources) developed through OPHI research.
+- Publications.
+OPHI publishes a Working Paper series and an informal Research in Progress series, a OPHI Briefings series, technical MPI Methodological Notes series, national MPI reports, some special publications such as poverty reports co-authored by OPHI, a newsletter, and MPI questionnaires developed through OPHI research.
 OPHI’s academic publications include papers, book chapters and Special Issues in peer-reviewed journals and books.

-- Teaching.
-OPHI teaches its own short courses, as well as teaching modules within other institutions’ courses, develops specialised training and publishes e-learning materials from past OPHI short courses.
+- Courses and Events.
+OPHI teaches a regular Summer School and other short courses, as well as teaching modules within other institutions’ courses, develops specialised training and publishes e-learning materials from past OPHI short courses.

-Policy.
-OPHI’s methodologies have been adopted by national governments and the United Nations Development Programme Human Development Report.
-Read about how the methodologies have been implemented.
+- Policy.
+OPHI’s methodologies have been adopted by national governments (see the Multidimensional Poverty Peer network website) and the United Nations Development Programme Human Development Report.
+Read about how is the Alkire-Foster method used in policy.

 OPHI holds a seminar series, international workshops and organises special events with key figures.

-OPHI is advised by Professor Sudhir Anand, Sir Tony Atkinson and Professor Amartya Sen. OPHI emerged from and is actively involved in the Human Development and Capability Association (HDCA).
+OPHI is advised by Professor Sudhir Anand, Professor Amartya Sen and Professor Frances Stewart.
+OPHI emerged from and is actively involved in the Human Development and Capability Association (HDCA).